 5. The forms and service documents are then processed by the Central Authority and provided to the local court for approval and personal service.
 If approved, the judge will task a local bailiff or police officer to personally serve the documents.
 He or she will attempt to personally serve the Subject, but in practice, if unable to locate the person, they may leave the documents at the Subject’s home.
 The bailiff makes the decision regarding how much effort they make to personally serve the documents, so we recommend providing the bailiff with as much information about the Subject as possible.

 6. Following service on the party, the bailiff will notify the local judge, who will notify the Central Authority.
 The Central Authority will mail a Certificate of Service, to you.
 The process takes about 6 months to complete.

 In some situations, informal document delivery in China may fit your needs.

 Personal service by handing the documents to a party is not recognized as legal service in China and there is no compulsion for the person served to respond.
 However this type of service of process, along with a Declaration or Proof of Service may be sufficient for your purpose.

-At the time of service, we take a photo of the person served, with the documents in hand.
-Occasionally we are unable to get the photo, but we will try.
+At the time of service, we document the receipt of the documents by taking a photo of the person served, with the documents in hand, if possible.
 If you request, we also gather information about the Subject at the location where the service takes place – home, work, etc. If the location you provide turns out to be incorrect, we do not just try again later, as many process servers do.
 We talk to neighbors, landlords, employers at that location.
-We try to locate the Subject using interview, database, whatever works.
+We try to locate the Subject.
 Most importantly, we get the papers into the hand of the Subject, while doing our best to maintain their good will.